Essential Self-Care Tips for Sustaining Recovery from Addiction

 Self-care refers to any activity we do to better care for our mental, emotional, and physical health.
 Acts of self-care are designed to “recharge your battery,” reduce anxiety, improve your mood, and help you reset.
 Above all, self-care encourages you to prioritize yourself.

-For individuals recovering from a drug or alcohol addiction, properly prioritizing before other obligations by caring for their minds, bodies, and spirits can be challenging.
+For individuals recovering from a drug or alcohol addiction, properly prioritizing self-care before other obligations by caring for their minds, bodies, and spirits can be challenging.
 This is a far cry from prioritizing the use of harmful drugs and alcohol.
 A substance abuse disorder means neglecting everything in favor of that drug, and usually, this type of thinking leads to bad habits and damages the person’s physical and mental health.

 During recovery, it’s important to take time to heal in these areas, and the best way to do this is to practice sober self-care.
 The importance of self-care in sobriety should not be understated.
 Self-care promotes not only long-term sobriety but also supports healthy living and the transition from addiction to rehab to living life without drugs or alcohol.